shukriadams/docker-perforce/README.md

 This creates a fully-functional perforce server with 5 client seats.

+## Build

+  cd perforce-server
+  sh ./build.sh

+Note that Perforce public binaries are constantly being updated, you will almost certainly have to udpate the pegged version numbers in the docker file for build to succeed.

 ## Setup

 See the example docker-compose.yml for how to quickly scaffold up.